UncleGravity/penzai/docs/plan-long.md

-**Pitfalls:** do not make quantized golden tests bit-exact against llama (only the integer path against your own reference is `==`); do not mock the protocol in integration tests (route through real wire/framing via inproc); do not let any logic test reach for hardware — if it does, the hardware boundary leaked.
+**Pitfalls:** do not make quantized golden tests bit-exact against llama (only the integer path against your own reference is `==`); do not mock the protocol in integration tests (route through real wire/framing via `fake`); do not let any logic test reach for hardware — if it does, the hardware boundary leaked.

 ---